-This course walks participants through the steps of creating a classroom culture plan that establishes an orderly, yet exciting classroom where students can and want to do the hard work that is required to learn and succeed.
-Participants uncover what motivates students to engage in learning and what the underlying causes of misbehaviors.
-Learners in the course will develop stronger communication techniques to motivate students in order and ensure that what is communicated is relevant, meaningful, and engaging.
-Strategies are also shared for developing positive and trusting peer-to-peer, teacher-to-student, and parent-teacher relationships in order to set the foundation for a productive, engaged, and respectful classroom.
+This course walks participants through the steps of creating a classroom culture plan that establishes an orderly, yet exciting classroom.
+Participants uncover what motivates students to engage in learning and the underlying causes of misbehaviors that impede learning.
+Participants will develop stronger communication techniques to motivate students to ensure that what is communicated is relevant, meaningful, and engaging.
+Strategies are also shared for developing positive and trusting peer-to-peer, teacher-to-student, and teacher-to-parent relationships.

 Two verbal techniques that keep behaviors optimal and in line with the expectations in the classroom.

 To teach students about making choices, including the consequences and likely outcomes that result from their choices.

 Strategies for teaching students how to monitor and regulate their own behavior.

 To deescalate non-compliant behaviors and promote student self-reflection about their choices.

 The importance of creating clear expectations, procedures and proactive strategies that result in effective classroom and behavior management.